 Paid Time Off

-Time off Without Pay
+Time Off without Pay

-A leave of absence without salary for active military service shall be granted for a combined total of sixty calendar months, unless a longer absence is provided by exception by law.
+Leave of absence without salary for active military service will be granted for a combined total of sixty calendar months unless a longer absence is provided by exception by law.
 Immediately prior to the leave, the employee can choose to use or not use all or part of the accumulated vacation, personal holiday, service days, or compensatory time off, before the no-pay status begins.

 Continuation of Benefits